jissatsu/PasteBin/README.md

 * Required parameters:
 ```
 \killua\PasteBin::$api_dev_key   -> This is your Api Developer Key
-\killua\PasteBin::$api_user_key  -> This key allows you to create your paste as a logged in user instead of as a guest
+\killua\PasteBin::$api_user_key  -> This key allows you to create, list, delete, get raw output of your paste as a logged in user instead of as a guest
 \killua\PasteBin::$api_paste_key -> This is the key of your paste
 ```